Short-term courses for exchange students (end of November 2020 to end of February 2021)

 To apply for the course "Teaching practice" please use the following form: Application form

-Take a look at our practical guide for more information about travel instructions, etc.
+Take a look at our practical guide and international student guide for more information about travel instructions, etc.

 COST OF LIVING